STAR voting: Properties

-Unlike ranked voting systems, STAR voting allows voters to express preferences of varying strengths, though unlike Score voting, it does not take voters' strength of preference into account in 2-candidate elections.

-STAR voting satisfies the monotonicity criterion, i.e. raising your vote's score for a candidate can never hurt their chances of winning, and lowering it can never help their chances.
+STAR voting satisfies the monotonicity criterion, i.e. raising one's vote's score for a candidate can never hurt their chances of winning, and lowering it can never help their chances.
 It also satisfies the resolvability criterion (in both Tideman and Woodall's versions).

-It does not satisfy the Condorcet criterion (i.e., is not a Condorcet method), although with all-strategic voters and perfect information, the Condorcet winner is a strong Nash equilibrium.
-It does, however, satisfy the Condorcet loser criterion and the majority loser criterion.

-There are a number of other voting system criteria it does not fully satisfy.
-These include the majority criterion, since the highest-rated candidates that proceed to the runoff may not be the first preference of a majority.
+There are a number of other voting system criteria it does not satisfy.
+These include the majority criterion, as it can happen that a candidate does not make it to the runoff, even if they are the first preference of a majority.
 It does not satisfy the mutual majority criterion, although the more candidates there are in the mutual majority set, the greater the chances that at least one of them is among the two finalists in the runoff, in which case one of them will win.
 It does not always satisfy reversal symmetry (though it only violates it for exactly three candidates).

-It also violates participation, consistency; and independence of clones (where any clones of the highest rated candidate may receive almost the same rating and enter the runoff, ahead of the second most popular non-clone).
+It also violates participation, consistency, and independence of clones (where any clones of the highest rated candidate may receive almost the same rating and enter the runoff, ahead of the second most popular non-clone).
 It does not satisfy the later-no-harm criterion, meaning that giving a positive rating to a less-preferred candidate can cause a more-preferred candidate to lose.

-Discussion of STAR's criteria compliances

-FairVote, an organization that promotes the use of instant-runoff voting, argues that STAR's failure of the majority criterion and the later-no-harm criterion is problematic.
-STAR advocates have responded, noting that STAR satisfies a relaxed version of the majority criterion, and always elects the majority preferred finalist (of all voters who have a preference between the finalists), and that the system better balances the competing, incompatible favorite betrayal and later-no-harm criteria, resulting in superior voter satisfaction, as demonstrated by simulations in which STAR performs better than many other methods, including Instant Runoff voting.
+Proponents argue that every voting system is flawed and that the strengths of STAR voting outweigh its weaknesses.